ty-ras/server/README.md

 This particular repository contains generic HTTP server related libraries, and is designed to be consumed by other TyRAS libraries:
 - [endpoint](./endpoint) library exposes `AppEndpoint` interface to represent an endpoint in HTTP REST API to be handled by HTTP server,
-- [endpoint-prefix](./endpoint-prefix) library adds ability to group several `AppEndpoint`s behind a single URL prefix,
-- [endpoint-spec](./endpoint-spec) library adds typesafe and easy-to-use builder functionality to holistically construct REST API by definint `AppEndpoint`s,
+- [endpoint-spec](./endpoint-spec) library adds typesafe and easy-to-use builder functionality to holistically construct REST API by defining `AppEndpoint`s using [TS5/ES decorators](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators),
 - [server](./server) library adds some common concepts to be used by various TyRAS libaries implementing serving `AppEndpoint`s utilizing some specific HTTP server, and
 - [server-test-support](./server-test-support) library adds common test suite to be run by TyRAS libraries adding `AppEndpoint` support to various HTTP server frameworks.